ipr-cnrs/basics/README.md

 - hosts: serverXYZ
   roles:
     - role: ipr-cnrs.basics
-      basics__hosts_localhost_manage: true
       basics__domain: 'mydomain.org'
+      basics__hosts_ipv4_manage: true
 ````

 ## Configuration

 ### Hosts

-- Ensure to have the correct fqdn and hostname in /etc/hosts.
+Ensure to have the correct fqdn and hostname in /etc/hosts :
 - You can define the domain if it's not correct on the remote host.
 - You can choose to define the localhost (127.0.0.1) line content.
-  - You can choose to define the permanent ip (127.0.0.1) line content.
+- You can choose to define the permanent ip (ipv4) line content.
-    - All other lines that contains hostname without this permanent ip will be removed.
+  - All other lines that contains hostname without this permanent ip address will be removed.

 ## Development